edamontology/edamontologyDocs/what_is_edam.rst

 - Resource catalogues
 - Training materials
 - Courses, tutorials, and other events
-- Areas of scientific interest
 - Documents, such as scientific publications

-EDAM is also suitable for diverse application including for example within workbenches and workflow-management systems, software distributions, and resource registries.
+EDAM is suitable for diverse applications beyond annotation, for example within workbenches and workflow-management systems, software distributions, and resource registries.

 Citing EDAM
 -----------